DHANVIN-raj-velagapudi/farm-iot-project/README.md

 * Use the provided `fly.toml`
 * Configure persistent storage (volume required)
 * Set environment variables (e.g., `DEVICE_TOKEN`)
+⚠️ Note:
+The provided `fly.toml` uses the `bom` (Mumbai, India) region.
+If you are deploying from another location, update `primary_region` accordingly.
 ---

 ## ⚙️ Requirements